prrathnayake/conveyancers-marketplace/README.md

 (cd frontend && npm install)

 # 5. Sign in with the seeded administrator account using ADMIN_SEED_EMAIL and ADMIN_SEED_PASSWORD
+#    (passwords shorter than 12 characters will be accepted for local use but will log a warning)

 # 6. Access the stack
 # Frontend: https://localhost